 - Serve the whole roast duck with the jug of gravy on the side.

-- Scoring the skin will help the duck release its fat and create a crispy skin.
+- Scoring the skin will help the duck release its fat and create a crisp skin.
 Be very careful to cut just the skin, not the flesh.

 - Wild duck does not have the same amount of fat layered under the skin as a commercial duck.
 If using a wild duck do not score the skin as specified.
 Equally, there may not be much fat to remove when making the sauce.